Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 <img src="documentation/testing-ms2/link-in-infowindow.png">

 However, it was found that the behaviour of the infowindow was inconsistent.
 If the link directs to an outside source (using the target"_blank" method in the HTML), the behaviour was always as expected.
-However, directing a link to an element id within the same page HTML, did not always work as expected.
+However, directing a link to an element id within the same page HTML did not always work as expected.
 At times, the window being brought into view would not be brought to the top of the scroll position.
 Also, with the markers themselves acting as onclick events, it was decided that having links in the infowindows was overkill, and also contributed to the general "clutter" of the map being viewed.
 Thus, this idea was dropped.

 #### On Click Events with Markers: